nguyendinhson-kaist/DeepLabV3/README.md

 - 2012_train: should be in "dataset/train" folder after downloaded.
 - 2012_val: should be in "dataset/val" folder after downloaded.

-It is highly recommend to use "2012_trainaug" - an expanded dataset based in "train" set of PASCAL VOC dataset, to get higher accuracy.
+It is highly recommend to use "2012_trainaug" - an expanded dataset based on "train" set of PASCAL VOC dataset, to get higher accuracy.

 You can download [here](https://drive.google.com/file/d/1GR-dhj86rY8hVXUu3KTZ6vtd-sgT-Qzr/view?usp=sharing).
 After unzip the file, put: